 The Bigger Picture

 Is the ‘art of marketing’ then really a science?
 Increasingly we see investments in digital communications, programmatic media planning and buying, and data by leading agencies.
-Without a numerical approach, marketeres may just get left behind.
+Without a numerical approach, marketers may just get left behind.
 Lawrence P. Summers sums it up well, “Data may be to the 21st century economy what oil was to the 20th, a hugely valuable asset essential to economic life….”.
 Data is what drives the internet.
 The internet has been growing at 20 percent whilst economic growth is somewhere around 4 percent annually.
-For a competitive edge – we need competitve high uality data in our decision making processes.
+For a competitive edge – we need competitive high quality data in our decision making processes.
 MIT constructed a graph illustrated the power of data in decision making.

 source: MIT Sloan Management Review

 2016 studies by Johnson found one third of all marketing spending in the United States (roughly $260 billion), is spent on services related to personal consumer data.
 Taking Google as a picturebook example- their customer relations have gotten so intimate that Google evolved into both the medium and the marketplace, the targeter and messneger.
 They key benefit to an ‘integrated google approach’ is that it keeps the firm immune to hold-ups of content, information, and data exchanges in the case that net-neutrality rules were to end.
 Net neutrality meaning: impartiality

 So in the past advertising agencies played the key role in adressing the communications problem client firms marketeres.
 Meanwhile IT professionals role was taking care of information technology problems facing clients.
 The key difference from then to now- the importance of customer data in our marketing strategy.
 As marketing problems increasingly require IT solutions the professions are converging.
 Data and technology sit embedded in 21st century marketing.
 To survive in the data driven economy it’s vital to be able to work in a data rich environment.
 The professional values that dominate?